 Regarding language, five companies can offer online and telephone ballots in any language and one is restricted to French and English.
-An example of a translated ballot one company provided is included in Figure 3.
+An example of a translated ballot is included in Figure 3.
 While translation of online ballots is an easy adjustment for most, telephone translation is typically done via professional voice recording.
 To offer dual languages by telephone requires support from a translator, ideally a community member who speaks the language.
 All companies could support the mail component of an election for voters in the Canadian Constituency for an additional cost.

-We asked providers which model they would recommend for voters in the Canadian Constituency and which authentication credentials they would suggest.
+We also asked providers which model they would recommend for voters in the Canadian Constituency and which authentication credentials they would suggest.
 It is important to note that all vendors could offer any combination of these credentials, but their advice may be valuable as the Special Committee considers the options.
-Some advanced authentication tools such as facial recognition are in development at some companies and will be a future option.
+Some more advanced authentication tools such as facial recognition are presently in development at some companies and will be an option in the future.

-While there was widespread enthusiasm for online voting, some vendors pointed to concerns with telephone voting since it can be challenging for some voters to enter in the correct information.
-There have also been issues with voters selecting a wrong key and activating a language they did not mean to choose which can hinder their ability to cast a ballot, and instances where voters could not find the 'pound key' to advance forward.
+While there was widespread enthusiasm for online voting, some vendors pointed to concerns with telephone voting since it can be challenging for some to enter in the correct information.
+There have also been issues with voters selecting the wrong key and activating the language they did not mean to choose which can hinder their ability to cast a ballot and instances where voters were unsure which key is the 'pound key' to advance forward.
 While these concerns are valid, and telephone voting is typically less well received than online ballots, it can be important in areas where internet coverage is poor.
-In the interim we recommend a blended approach of all three voting methods, as outlined in the recommendations, and then a review of telephone ballots to see if they add value to voters in the Canadian Constituency.
+In the interim we recommend a blended approach of all three voting methods, as outlined in the recommendations, below, and then a review of telephone ballots to see if they add value to voters in the Canadian Constituency.

 A final point that differentiates the companies is the ability to offer and support help desks, which are crucial supports for electronic voting implementation.
 Most companies offer help desk support or training for the customer.
-Overall, companies communicated that customer-led help desks have worked best in the past, especially when dual language ballots are offered.
+Overall, customer-led help desks have worked best in the past to support voters, especially when dual language ballots are offered.